-This document outlines for Canadian public alerting stakeholders The Canadian Profile of the Common Alerting Protocol, which is also referred to as the Common Alerting Protocol - Canadian Profile (CAP-CP).
-This profile defines a set of rules, and managed lists of values, that are recommended for use in Canada within public alerting systems.
+This document outlines for Canadian public alerting stakeholders the Canadian Profile of the Common Alerting Protocol, which is also referred to as the Common Alerting Protocol - Canadian Profile (CAP-CP).
+This profile defines a set of rules, and managed lists of values, that are recommended for use in Canada.
 This document deals with the CAP-CP set of rules.